zntfdr/talks/2019 The State Of Machine Learning in iOS 13/README.md

 # Abstract
-Apple's Machine Learning tech stack is getting more and more powerful every year.
-This talks highlights the current state, where Machine Learning is used in the ecosystem, and how developers can start adapting Machine Learning in their own apps.
+Apple's Machine Learning ecosystem is getting more and more powerful every year.
+This talk:

-Lighting Talk.
+- takes a look back to Apple's Machine Learning history all the way to the modern days
+- highlights best uses of Machine Learning within iOS, Apple apps, and third party apps
+- helps developers getting started adapting Machine Learning in their own apps

+30 minutes talk.

 # SpeakerDeck
 [![SpeakerDeck Presentation]()]()